 This is another great learning app for the classroom setting.
 It has the capacity for a variety of individual student accounts so that each child can progress at his or her own pace.
 It covers a variety subject areas including colors, shapes, letters, phonics, numbers and counting, and it tracks mastery for each child.
 The children earn (digital) toys as they complete each task.
 I’m excited to check out some of the other apps from Peapod Labs.
 There are a number of them that look like they would fit well with our curriculum.
 The only downside to these apps is the price.
 At $3.00 per app, the price is a little higher than I’m usually willing to pay, particularly when I’m loading up a few iPads for classroom use.
 Still, the multi-user function is a key feature for a classroom set up and makes this app worth the price.

-If you liked this installment of the 5 Best Apps series, be sure to visit the 2 previous installments here.
+If you liked this installment of the 5 Best Apps series, be sure to visit the 3 other installments here.

 Follow Technology In Early Childhood on your favorite social networking site (Facebook, Twitter, G+, Pinterest or Bloglovin‘ ) or subscribe to receive future installments of the 5 Best Apps series.
 I’m excited to share the new apps we’re going to be experimenting with this next school year.